lionick/Omeka-S-module-Shortcode/README.md

 - `media`
 - `item_set`
 - `collection` (alias of `item_set`)
+- `page`
+- `site`
 - `annotation` (with module [Annotate])

 It displays a single resource.
 The internal id is required to get it.
 Example: `[item id=51]`.
 The name of the argument `id` can be omitted: `[item 51]`.
 The numeric id should be the first argument without key.
 Other arguments are sent to the partial.
+For page and site, the `id` is the internal id or the slug.
+For pages, the argument `site` should be used to specify the site, else the current site is used.

 The template is the name of the resource by default.